Working to create a collaborative plan for sustainable groundwater in the Salinas Valley Basin by 2020

 View the Collaborative Work Group Meeting Framework (updated 3/21/16)

-Inaugural Meeting of the Salinas Valley Basin GSA JPA Board of Directors: 3/9, 4:00
+Inaugural Meeting of the Salinas Valley Basin GSA JPA Board of Directors held March 9

-The first meeting of the Salinas Valley Basin GSA JPA Board of Directors will be held
+The first meeting of the Salinas Valley Basin GSA JPA Board of Directors was held

 Now accepting applications for Interim Public Member Board Director - Due Feb 17, 2017